Before you decide if you’re On or Off, skim through these basic facts and arguments:

 But why?
 What's the point?

 The Big Lights Out is a simple, dramatic way to send a message to the world's leaders, big business and everyone else that we're sick of conversation without action.

 What are the arguments against Earth Hour?

 Earth Hour has been roundly criticized as an empty gesture – yet another way for the leisured classes to salve their collective environmental conscience without actually doing anything constructive to make a real difference.

 Only if we allow it to be: the aim is raising awareness; the hope is that action will follow from awareness.
 In itself, Earth Hour is not trying to save energy; it's trying to stimulate change that will result in meaningful change.

 Are people really going to go for this?

 Some of us certainly are.
-The organisers estimate that Earth Hour now involves millions of people in 7,001 cities and towns across 152 countries and territories.
+The organisers estimate that Earth Hour now involves millions of people across 172 countries and territories.